Second-order conditions for non-uniformly convex integrands: quadratic growth in $L^1$: Applications

 It is easy to check that \cref{asm_G} is satisfied.
 Next, we choose a point $\bar u \in \dom(G)$ such that $\bar w := -\bar\varphi := -\varphi_{\bar u}$ satisfies \cref{asm_w} with $b_1 = -\alpha$, $b_2 = \alpha$.
 We set $\ZZ := \set{\abs{\bar\varphi} = \alpha}$ and we define $u_{a,b} := \abs{u_a} \chi_{\set{\bar\varphi = -\alpha}} + u_b \chi_{\set{\bar\varphi = \alpha}}$.
 Consequently, \cref{thm:SSC_wo2} yields that

 is equivalent to the existence of $c,\epsilon > 0$ with

 We briefly compare our result with \cite[Theorem~3.6]{Casas2012:1}.
-Therein, the author does not require \cref{asm_w} on the structure of $\bar w$, but he only obtains a quadratic growth w.r.t.\ the $L^2$-norm of the linearized state $z_{\bar u, u - \bar u}$.
+Therein, the author does not require \cref{asm_w} on the structure of $\bar w$, but he only obtains a quadratic growth w.r.t.\ the $L^2$-norms of the linearized state $z_{\bar u, u - \bar u}$ and the difference of the states $y_u-y_{\bar u}$.
 Moreover, our second-order condition \eqref{eq:SOC_bangbangbang_2} is different since the second term is not present in \cite[Theorem~3.6]{Casas2012:1} and we do not need an enlarged critical cone but we can work directly with measures on $\ZZ$, similar to \cite[Section~2.5]{CasasWachsmuthsBangBang}.

 The bang-bang case ($\alpha = 0$) works similarly and we can reproduce the results from \cite[Example~6.14]{ChristofWachsmuth2017:1}.
 In a similar spirit, control problems with the convexified multi-bang functional from \cite{ClasonKunisch2014} can be handled.